Different fertility diets will tell you that their way is the best way.

 For women who are struggling to conceive or who have specific genetic mutations, doctors often prescribe even higher doses of folic acid, which is a synthetic form of vitamin B9.
 B9 in its natural form is found in foods and is referred to as folate.
 A quick Internet search will reveal that most doctors specifically recommend “folic acid,” and not the natural folate.
 While folate can also be found in supplement form, folic acid is the gold standard.
 But it’s a crime, really, because folic acid is not only synthetic and produced in a laboratory quite far from normal dietary sources, but as much as 60% of the population may not be able to properly metabolize or absorb folic acid due to a genetic mutation known as MTHFR (methylenetetrahydrofolate reductase).

 MTHFR, especially in women who have two copies of this mutated gene, can be a leading cause of infertility or recurrent miscarriage.
-(5,6) When women battling these genetic disorders take higher doses of synthetic folic acid, even more complications can develop.
+(5,6) When women battling these genetic disorders take higher doses of synthetic folic acid, even more complications can develop. [tweet_quote] Folic acid is a manmade form of the natural form of folate.[/tweet_quote]

 Women who are having trouble conceiving or have experienced a miscarriage should speak to their doctors about MTHFR testing, which is done via a simple blood test.
 Results can necessitate a protocol of taking active folate (L-5MTHF) and/or baby aspirin, along with other potential interventions like heparin or steroid support.
 I know this protocol well since I found myself on it after seven consecutive miscarriages and a positive test for multiple MTHFR and other similar genetic mutations.
 For me, it resulted in a healthy baby boy.